Erik Musiek

 Erik Musiek is an American neurologist and chronobiologist.
 His research focuses on the molecular mechanisms of neurodegeneration, the role of circadian rhythms in Alzheimer's disease, and potential therapeutic interventions.
 He is the Charlotte & Paul Hagemann Professor of Neurology at Washington University in St. Louis.
-In addit ion to his research, he is also a practicing neurologist specializing in Alzheimer's Disease and has written extensively on anti-amyloid antibody therapies.
+In addition to his research, he is also a practicing neurologist specializing in Alzheimer's Disease and has written extensively on anti-amyloid antibody therapies.

 Early life and clinical career

 Musiek is from Hanover, New Hampshire.
-He completed his Bachelor of Science in Biological Psychology at the College of William and Mary in 1999.
+He completed his Bachelor of Science in Biological Psychology at the College of William & Mary in 1999.
 He went on to complete a PhD in Pharmacology at Vanderbilt University in 2005 and a Doctor of Medicine (M.D.) degree from Vanderbilt University in 2007.
 Musiek completed a residency in neurology at the University of Pennsylvania in 2011, then pursued a fellowship in Alzheimer's Disease Research at Washington University in St. Louis in 2012.
 As of 2014, Musiek is an assistant professor of neurology and the principal investigator at the Musiek Lab at Washington University in St. Louis.
 In his clinical practice, Musiek is a practicing physician specializing in treating patients with Alzheimer's Disease and other neurodegenerative diseases.